silentfalcon/Brainwave-Matrix-Intern/README.md

 ## Projects

-### 1. Password Checker
+### 2. Malware Detection
-- **Tools Used:** Python
+- **Tools Used**: Python
-- **Objective:**  Develop a tool to evaluate the strength of user passwords and provide feedback for improvement
+- **Objective**: Develop a tool to detect malware by analyzing file behavior and characteristics.
-- **Key Features:**
+- **Key Features**:
-  - Checks for common vulnerabilities in passwords.
-  - Provides a strength score and suggestions for enhancement.
-- **Outcome:** Enhanced user awareness regarding password security and promoted the use of stronger passwords.
+  - Monitors file system changes to identify suspicious activities.
+  - Executes files in a sandbox environment to observe behavior.
+  - Analyzes execution logs to detect potential malicious actions.
+- **Outcome**: Created a reliable system to detect and analyze malware, enhancing cybersecurity measures.

 ### 2. Phishing Detection
 - **Tools Used:** Python